-The covenant of eternal marriage is also essential for exaltation.
+The covenant of eternal marriage is also needed for exaltation.
 Exaltation is eternal life—the kind of life God lives.
 He is perfect.
 He lives in great glory.
-He possesses all knowledge, all power, and all wisdom.
-He is kind, compassionate, and merciful.
+He has all knowledge, all power, and all wisdom.
+He is loving, kind, and merciful.
 He is the Heavenly Father of every person on earth.
-We can someday become like our Heavenly Father.
+We can someday become like Him.
 This is exaltation.

-Exaltation is the greatest gift that Heavenly Father can give His children (see Doctrine and Covenants 14:7).
+Exaltation is the greatest gift that God can give His children (Doctrine and Covenants 14:7).
 It is the reward for all those who prove faithful to the Lord.
 Those who do will live in the highest degree of the celestial kingdom.